 Malaga car hire is one of the best means of transport in our province.
 With the freedom that a vehicle provides you will be able to discover as much from our province as you want.

 Malaga is one of the oldest cities in Europe; founded by the Phoenicians, it was later a Roman municipality and then became part of an Andalusian kingdom.
 The settlement of different cultures and civilisations; this has provided our region with an important cultural base and a multitude of monuments worth visiting.

 Thanks to its location, Malaga is also a historic city with a rich heritage that has great monuments like the Castle of Gibralfaro, the Alcazaba, Malaga Cathedral, the Roman Amphitheatre, the Ruins of Acinipo and very interesting museums like the Picasso Museum, the Malaga Automobile Museum, the Municipal Heritage Museum or the Contemporary Art Museum.

-All this, together with the low prices of products and services, the good atmosphere and the pleasant manners of its inhabitants, makes Malaga an appropriate destination for all tourists, from the most active, seeking fun until the wee hours of the morning, to the more laid back, who prefer to relax while soaking up the sun on any of the beautiful Malaga beaches.
+The good atmosphere and the pleasant manners of its inhabitants, makes of our province an appropriate destination for all tourists.
+From the most active, seeking fun until the wee hours of the morning, to the more laid back, who prefer to relax while soaking up the sun on any of the beautiful Malaga beaches.

 You can visit Malaga anytime during the year, if you are not sure about when to visit Malaga read our dedicated article.